vattila96/employee-relationship-manager-spring-boot-thymeleaf/README.md

 # Employee relationship manager app

-Employee relationship manager app with login possibility.
+A web app for tracking employees with login possibility.
 CRUD functions are restricted based on roles.

 Images of the app: